syrianarchive/syrianarchive-investigations/investigations/hass.md

 ## Repeated Attacks on Nabed Al Hayat Hospital

 This is not the first time Nabed Al Hayat Hospital has been targeted.
-On Sep 8 2018, SHAM Network [published a video](https://www.youtube.com/watch?v=NChue9acMsw) showing destruction of the hospital, claimed to be as a result of an airstrike.
+On September 8 2018, SHAM Network [published a video](https://www.youtube.com/watch?v=NChue9acMsw) showing destruction of the hospital, claimed to be as a result of an airstrike.

 The Bellingcat investigation team [published an investigation](https://www.bellingcat.com/news/mena/2018/09/09/battle-idlib-opens-bombing-medical-rescue-facilities/) about this incident on September 9th 2018.